Tiffany-gif/MoMoFlow/docs/api_docs.md

 Resource Model: Transaction

-Your API stores transactions as raw JSON objects in data/processed/sms_data.json.
+Our API stores transactions as raw JSON objects in data/processed/sms_data.json.
-POST and PUT must include all fields (your team chose “keep it raw”).
+POST and PUT include all fields.

 Fields